saroltah/we_love_vinyls_frontend/README.md

 5. On the resources tab choose your plan (eco dinos).
 Verify that there is no existing Postgres database add-on, if so, click on Delete Add-on.

-6. After having static files, always run the collectstatic command before deployment.

-7. If any error occurs, can see the deployment log - on the top right side click on more, and choose view vlogs.
+6. If any error occurs, can see the deployment log - on the top right side click on more, and choose view vlogs.
 Otherwise, view app.

 ## Work progress

 I followed the agile methods and MoSCoW labeling - must have, should have, could have, and won't have.
 I prioritized and did first what was most important, then left the less important things to the end, setting up the won't have features as future features.

-I started with the backend, since that is the base of the app, moved to the front end, and left styling for the end since I prioritized working features over style.
+I started with the backend, since that is the base of the app, moved to the front end, and left styling for the end since I prioritized working on features over style.

 I was continuously making notes, so I wrote down new ideas, what was working, what was not, and where I needed to return.
-Where I met with an error I couldn't handle, rather moved on due to the time frame I had and decided to return later.

 I always opened dev tools and source code to check how the data returned, look for different details, or try out different styles.
 The “Network” feature helped me the most with debugging, as I could follow requested and received data.
 I also tested lots of data with console.log.